Pareto-Rational Verification: Definitions and the Pareto-Rational Verification Problem

+Suppose now that $\mathcal{G}$ is a Boolean B\"uchi \gameAb{}, meaning that the objective $\Obj'$ in (\ref{eq:realizable}) is now an intersection of Boolean B\"uchi objectives.
+This objective $\Obj'$ is defined by a formula $\phi'$ whose size is in $\mathcal{O}(t \cdot (\max |\phi_i|))$.
+It is proved in~\cite{DBLP:conf/atva/BaierBD00S19} that the \emph{emptiness check problem for a Boolean B\"uchi automaton} can be solved in time polynomial in the size of the automaton and exponential in the size of the formula defining the Boolean B\"uchi condition.
+This leads to the complexity announced in \autoref{prop:parity_payoff_existence}.

-We now proceed to the second statement.
-Deciding the existence of a play $\rho$ with $\payoff{\rho} \geq p$ can be performed as in the first statement.
-The only difference is that we now consider the following conjunction of parity objectives: $\cap_{p_i = 1} \Omega_i$.
-We therefore have the same complexity $\mathcal{O}(f(|G|,t',d))$ where $\nbrObjectives$ is replaced by $t'$ equal to the number of objectives satisfied in payoff $p$. \end{proof}
+Finally, deciding the existence of an extended payoff $(w,p)$ is done similarly by adding objective $\Omega_0$ to the conjunction in (\ref{eq:realizable}) if $w = 1$ and $\overline{\Omega}_0$ if $w = 0$.
+We conclude by discussing below how the Pareto-optimality of a realizable payoff can be checked. \begin{romanenumerate} \item Deciding the existence of a play $\rho$ with $\payoff{\rho} \geq p$ can be performed as described above.
+The only difference is that we now consider the following intersection of parity objectives instead of (\ref{eq:realizable}): $\Obj' = \bigcap_{p_i = 1} \Omega_i$.
+We therefore have the same complexity as announced in \autoref{prop:parity_payoff_existence} for both parity \gamesAb{} and Boolean B\"uchi \gamesAb{}.

-The algorithms discussed in this paper also rely on variations of the existence checks described in Proposition \ref{prop:parity_payoff_existence}, which we briefly discuss below.

-\begin{remark} \emph{(i)} Let $p$ be a payoff for which we already know that there exists no play $\rho'$ in $G$ with $\payoff{\rho'} > p$.
-It follows that checking whether there exists a play $\rho$ such that $\payoff{\rho} = p$ amounts to checking whether there exists such a play with $\payoff{\rho} \geq p$.
-It is more efficient to perform this second check instead of the first as indicated in Proposition~\ref{prop:parity_payoff_existence} (since $t' \leq t$).